jkempf42/kube-volttron/central-node/README.md

 `kubernetes.io/hostname` key which is`central-node`
 with the hostname of your central node.

-- `vcentral-service.yml`: This defines a NodePort type service for the `vcentral` HTTP service at port 8443 and the VIP bus service at port 22916 so the gateway pods can connect to the VIP bus (individual pods in a Kubernetes cluster have no access to a common Unix socket which is how agents typically communicate on the VIP bus).
-The Nginx reverse proxy forwards HTTP requests on port 80 of the global DNS name for the VM (if you are running `central-node` in a cloud) or the VM address (if you are running in a local VirtualBox VM).
+- `vcentral-service.yml`: This defines a NodePort type Service for the `vcentral` HTTP service at port 8443 and the VIP bus service at port 22916.
+The Nginx reverse proxy forwards HTTP requests on port 80 of the global DNS name for the VM to port 8443 if you are running `central-node` in a cloud, or you can access the service directly at port 8443 if you are running in a local VirtualBox
+VM.
+The VIP bus service allows the `gateway-node` pod to connect with the VIP bus in the `central-node` pod.

 ### Vcentral storage manifest